Reviewed by: Lisa Donaldson, APD, M.Nutr&Diet, B.Edu

 3. Depriving Yourself

-If you cut your favourite foods out of your diet forever, guess what, you’re going to want them more, and are more likely to binge on them when you get one taste.
+If you are cutting your favourite foods out of your diet forever, guess what, you end up wanting them more, and are more likely to find yourself binging on them when you get one taste.
 Instead, allowing yourself a small serve of your favourite treat (once or twice a week) will ensure you never feel deprived or that you are missing out.

 4. Skipping Meals